 13. No person shall be eligible to serve as President, Vice-President, Secretary, Treasurer, Director or Vice Director of the League unless, at the time of nomination, he has reached his 21st birthday and is a Full member of the League.

 14. The members of the Board of Directors shall be the President, the Vice-Presidents, the Treasurer, and the Director for each Division.
 Only Officers and Directors are entitled to attend meetings of the Board of Directors.
+Vice Directors may be permitted to attend such meetings of the Board of Directors as the Board shall determine from time to time.

 15. The President, the Vice Presidents, and the Treasurer shall possess all of the rights and duties of Directors except the right to vote and the right to participate in the call of a special meeting of the Board, as referred to in Article 4 of the Articles of Association, provided, however, that the President shall be required to cast a vote at any Board of Directors meeting on any matter as to which a tie is found to exist.